r0zetta/alien_ecology/README.md

 I am conducting some experiments to understand which of pure evolution, pure learning, or a hybrid mechanism are best in terms of improving the mean age of organisms collected in the best genome store.

+# Technical details
+The whole simulation is implemented in **alien_ecology.py**.
+If you want to try running this yourself, you will likely need to install some python packages, including numpy, ursina, and torch (pyTorch).
+To run the simulation, just type:

+python alien_ecology.py

+at the command line.
+To see visual output, append **-v** to the above command line.
+Note that ursina aggressively leaks memory, so don't leave the visual simulator running for too long.

+All other options will require editing the file itself, since I didn't bother parameterizing them.
+Look for class game_space and edit the inputs to the init function.
+Here are a few tips:

+- **hidden_size** defines the shape of the hidden layers in the neural network
+- **num_prev_states** allows you to set how many previous observation sets are present in the model's input
+- **top_n** defines the portion of genomes to select from either previous_agents or genome_store when reproducing or spawning new agents
+- **learners** defines the split between learning agents and evolving agents.
+At 1.0, the simulation is all learners.
+At 0.0, the simulation is all evolvers.
+- **area_size** defines the width and height of the simulated area.
+It is always a square shape.
+- **num_agents** defines the number of agents to run in the simulation
+- **agent_start_energy** defines agent starting energy.
+It will decay by one per step, or more if it is too hot or cold.
+- **num_predators** defines the number of predators in the simulation.
+If you want to have fun, increase the speed and inertial_damping values in class Predator.
+- **min_reproduction_age** and **min_reproduction_energy** define the constraints for mating.
+Setting these to low values will cause a population explosion that's worth seeing at least once, even if it does bring the whole thing to a crawl.
+- **fitness_index** if set to 1 will evaluate new genomes based on fitness, and if set to 2 will base on age
+- **respawn_genome_store** - when evolving agents are respawned, how likely are their new genomes to come from genome_store instead of previous_agents
+- **rebirth_genome_store** - same as above but for learning agents

+Note that you can also change the simulation by commenting out items in self.actions and/or self.observations.

+It took me a few weeks of coding and tweaking to make this.
+Shame that it doesn't work.
+If you can get it to work, and tell me how you fixed it, I'd be eternally happy.